Furniture-Fashioner-Team/furniture-fashioner-app-android/README.md

 ## Development Diary
 For Sprint 1 the plan is to have a working camera view with rudimental objects such as a cube or a triangle.
 The object will be selected from a menu view and the objects rendered using a camera scene.

-For Sprint 2 our focus has been on developing surface recognition and identification
+For Sprint 2 our focus has been on developing surface recognition and identification + user interface modification, so that the user can select from multiple different objects.